List of returning characters in Kaizoku Sentai Gokaiger: Kegalesia

 Water Pollution Minister Kegalesia (害水大臣ケガレシア, Gaisui Daijin Kegareshia) was one of the Gaiark Clan's pollution ministers who fought the Go-ongers, briefly forming the G3 Princess idol group to defeat a separate foe along the way.
 After being mistreated by her leader Yogoshimacritein, she and her fellow pollution minister Kitaneydas weaken him before Yogoshimacritein scraps them for their betrayal.
 As of the crossover film Samurai Sentai Shinkenger vs. Go-onger: GinmakuBang!!, Kegalesia, Kitaneydas, and fellow pollution minister Yogostein ended up in the Sanzu River before the Gaiark's new leader, Batcheed, resurrects them to assist in his plans.
 However, the ministers choose not to in favor of returning to the Sanzu River, indirectly helping the Go-ongers and Shinkengers defeat Batcheed in the process.

 In the film Kaizoku Sentai Gokaiger the Movie: The Flying Ghost Ship, the Gokaigers use the Gorengers' powers to summon an illusion of Kegalesia and her fellow G3 Princess members to help them defeat Baseball Mask.
 As of the crossover film Kaizoku Sentai Gokaiger vs. Space Sheriff Gavan: The Movie, Kegalesia and her fellow ministers were imprisoned in the Zangyack Empire's Makuu Prison before the Gokaigers free them and the other inmates.

 Kegalesia is portrayed by Nao Oikawa (及川 奈央, Oikawa Nao), who reprises her role from Engine Sentai Go-onger.

 Shitari

-Shitari of the Bones (骨のシタリ, Hone no Shitari) is a squid-headed demon and the Gedoushu's strategist who awaited his leader, Doukoku's revival following the latter's death in battle against the Shinkengers.
+Shitari of the Bones (骨のシタリ, Hone no Shitari) is a squid-headed demon and the Gedoushu's strategist who awaited his leader, Doukoku Chimatsuri's revival following the latter's death in battle against the Shinkengers.

 In the crossover film Tensou Sentai Goseiger vs. Shinkenger: Epic on Ginmaku and the Kaizoku Sentai Gokaiger episode "The Future is in the Past", Shitari gathered an army of Doukoku loyalists to kill Brajira, who assumed command of the Gedoushu.
 However, they are destroyed by the Gokaigers, who had traveled back in time for an unrelated mission and sought to repay the Shinkengers and Goseigers for their Great Powers.

 Shitari of the Bones is voiced by Chō (チョー), who reprises his role from Samurai Sentai Shinkenger.